-Cash: Aspire maintains its cash balances in bank accounts which, at times, may exceed federally insured limits.
+Cash and cash equivalents: Aspire maintains its cash balances in bank accounts which, at times, may exceed federally insured limits.
 Aspire has not experienced any losses in such accounts and management believes that Aspire is not exposed to any significant credit risk on cash.

 Investments: Investments are recorded at fair value.
-Investment income, realized gains (losses) and change in unrealized gains are recorded in the statement of activities as increases or decreases in unrestricted net assets.
+Investment income, realized gains (losses) and change in unrealized gains are recorded in the statements of activities as increases or decreases in unrestricted net assets.
+Interest income from investments is recorded on the accrual basis.
 Private equity investments are recorded at fair value based on the net asset value (NAV) of the fund.